nair0lf32/nair0lf32.github.io/README.md

 I want to keep this website very simple and I am already working on improving its performance (mostly removing render-blocking junks)

-I already developped better-working PWAs but this one can go. **Therefore It is highly advised to remove any previous installation (if any) of this website and clear your browser cache**, to get the updated online version.
+**Therefore It is highly advised to remove any previous installation (if any) of this website and clear your browser cache**, to get the updated online version.

-Also I plan to add more pages but I need to fix some performance issues first

-(I think I overcomplicated this "simple" website lol)

 <!--
 TODO: